 "Hear it for New York, New York!
 "Released in 2009, Empire State of Mind is a true declaration of love in New York and a promotion of the American dream.
 Jay-Z and Alicia Keys praise the merits of this megalopolis where everything is still possible.
 The accompanying video reviews the most beautiful monuments of the Big Apple and makes you want to try your luck in this city that never sleeps.

 Manu Chao - Me gustas tu

 "Me gustan los aviones, me gustas tu, me gusta viajar, me gustas tu...
 "Let's face it, we've all hummed that song at least once!
-With this heady summer hit based on three guitar chords, Manu Chao has managed to transport us into his Latin-coloured universe.
-The song lists all the pleasant things in life, from love to travel, of course, but above all travel.
-The electrifying clip will keep you smiling all day long!
+With this heady summer hit based on three guitar chords, Manu Chao knew how to transport us into his Latin-coloured universe.
+He lists all the pleasant things in life, including love, of course, but above all travel!
+The electrifying clip will keep you smiling all day long.